htrc/HTRC-DataCapsules/README.md

 Installing
 ----------
+You need to setup both the backend part and the web service part.
 Please refer to the [README] of backend and the [set up guide] of web service for general setup.

 [README]:https://github.com/htrc/HTRC-Data-Capsules/blob/master/backend/README
 [set up guide]:https://github.com/htrc/HTRC-Data-Capsules/raw/master/webservice/Readme.pdf